rhempel/adaptabuild-example/README.md

 number of manual steps required to get started, and by allowing developers to customize their devcontainers as needed to suit their workflow.

-You and your team can work in a standardized environment - no more wasting time figuring out why the build fails on Evan's machine and works on Rebecca's.
+You and your team can work in a standardized environment that you have complete control over - no more wasting time figuring out why the build fails on Evan's machine and works on Rebecca's.

-When you check your work in to `git`, the *same* Docker base image can be used to build your project using whatever pipeline manager your CI system uses.
+When you check your work in to `git`, the *same* Docker/Podman base image can be used to build your project using whatever pipeline manager your CI system uses.

 The source for the Docker image and VSCode devcontainer are freely available so you can tune the contents if necessary.
 "Infrastructure as code" is one of the North Star design goals for this project.
-Nobody wants to spend time hand-tweaking development environments.
+Nobody wants to spend time hand-tweaking development environments, but you do have that option if you need it.

 ## Who Is This Guide For?